markphilpot/markphilpot_com_hugo/README.md

 mv hugo hugo-x64
 ```

 These are saved to an s3 bucket for ease of use (See Makefile).
+Reminder to set Read permissions on the files in S3 to World.

 # Blog Development